LemmySmackett/LemmySmackettCom/content/stories/mature/pss_lost_and_hound.md

 "Children?"
 Lemmy repeated in surprised.
 There was little doubt, in anyone's mind, that the incorrigible cad known far and wide as Leminus "Lemmy" Attemus had a hundred or so bastards running loose in this world.
 But Ol' Lemmy was, if nothing else, a firm believer in the traditional one night stand.

-A night to remember and the right to loathe him in the morning.
-That was the gentleman's way.
+(A night to remember and the right to loathe him in the morning—that was the gentleman's way.)

 "Let me guess," he said.
 "Momma's a Beastkin.
 Like you."